Skip to content

 GS-IR 35.33 4.95 29.94 24.37 -

-RadioGS Best Best Best Best 1h
+RadioGS (Ours) Best Best Best Best 1h

 Ablation Study

-Configuration Relight PSNR Notes
+Configuration Relight PSNR Description

-Full RadioGS Best Full Monte Carlo radiometric consistency
+Full RadioGS Best Full MC Radiometric Consistency

-Split-sum only (no MC) Drop Approximation insufficient for complex reflections
+Split-sum only (No MC) Drop Approximation insufficient for complex reflections

-w/o initialization-stage consistency Drop Unstable geometric foundation
+w/o Initialization Consist.
+Drop Unstable geometric foundation

 Key Findings